Model-independent probes of CP violation in the heavy scalar sector at muon colliders: Cross sections after each step

 We show the cross sections for both signal and background processes after each step: initial production (denoted as ``ini.''), pre-selection cuts (denoted as ``pre-sel.''), and selection cuts (denoted as ``sel.'').
 Results for the two benchmark points with $\sqrt{s}=3~\mathrm{TeV}$ are shown in Table \ref{tab:sel3TeV}, and results for the six benchmark points with $\sqrt{s}=10~\mathrm{TeV}$ are shown in Table \ref{tab:sel10TeV}

-\acknowledgments We thank Jin Sun and Rui Zhang for helpful discussions.
-Q.X.L. and Y.N.M. are supported by the National Natural Science Foundation of China under grant no. 12205227.
-K.W. is supported by the National Natural Science Foundation of China under grant no. 11905162, the Excellent Young Talents Program of the Wuhan University of Technology under grant no. 40122102, and the research program of the Wuhan University of Technology under grants no. 2020IB024 and 104972025KFYjc0101.
+\acknowledgments We thank Zilong Ding, Jin Sun, Yiheng Xiong, and Rui Zhang for helpful discussions.
+Q.L. and Y.N.M. are supported by the National Natural Science Foundation of China under Grant No. 12205227.
+K.W. is supported by the National Natural Science Foundation of China under Grant No. 11905162, the Excellent Young Talents Program of the Wuhan University of Technology under Grants No. 40122102 and No. 40122103, and the research program of the Wuhan University of Technology under Grants No. 2020IB024 and No. 104972025KFYjc0101.
 The simulation and analysis work of this article was completed with the computational cluster provided by the Theoretical Physics Group at the Department of Physics, School of Physics and Mechanics, Wuhan University of Technology.

 \paragraph{Note added.} Following standard practice in high energy physics, authors are listed in strict alphabetical order by surname.
 This ordering should not be interpreted as indicating any ranking of contribution, seniority, or leadership.
 All authors contributed equally to this work.